dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-both `Todo` and `TodoList` are "*Presentational*" Components so we need something I call "*Container*" Components to actually pass the data from the `store` and to specify the behaviour
+both `Todo` and `TodoList` are "*Presentational*" Components so we need something I call "*Container*" Components to actually pass the data from the `store` and to specify the behavior

 ```js
 const TodoList = ({